Flow Editor

 Overview

-The Flow Editor serves as the main entry point to building and visualizing your assistant.
-An assistant's flow defines its behavior while it executes.
-A Flow is a graph of interconnected Behaviors and Actions that execute against the assistant's Context.
+The Flow Editor serves as the main entry point to building and visualizing your agent.
+An agent's flow defines its behavior while it executes.
+A Flow is a graph of interconnected Behaviors and Actions that execute against the agent's Context.

 Behaviors

-Behaviors (sometimes called nodes) represent major steps in your assistant's flow execution and are rendered in the top-level flow graph.
+Behaviors (sometimes called nodes) represent major steps in your agent's flow execution and are rendered in the top-level flow graph.
 Double-clicking a behavior results in its configuration flyout appearing from the left:

 Common Behaviors

-The following behavior types are common across all types of assistants and represent the fundamental building blocks of AI automation:
+The following behavior types are common across all types of agents and represent the fundamental building blocks of AI automation:

 Behavior | Description |